miyoda/templated/README.md

 <!-- start|copyright --> it was replaced <!-- end|copyright -->
 ```

-If you want put in de start or de end of the file you don't need define the embed tag position.
+If you want put it at the start or end of the file you don't need define the embed tag position.
 Simply use files with tag "start" or "end" like:
 > readme.md|start.part